-Our comment addresses several pressing issues regarding competition in markets that rely heavily on data to operate.
-For a start, commonly repeated analogies between data and oil are highly misleading (Section II).
+For a start, commonly repeated analogies between data and oil are highly misleading.
 Oil is physical commodity that is highly rivalrous (a user cannot use oil without impairing others’ ability to use the same oil) and readily excludable (it can easily be stored in ways that prevent use by non-authorized parties).
 By contrast, data is simply information that bears some of the traits of a public good: it is often non-rivalrous in consumption (the same information may be used by multiple parties without any degradation) and difficult to appropriate because it is difficult to prevent others’ use of the same data, it is difficult to ensure optimal investment in its creation).
 Moreover, in most instances, it is not data that is scarce, but the expertise required to generate and analyze it.
 In any case, most successful internet companies started life with little to no data.
 This suggests that data is more a byproduct of the ongoing operation of internet platforms than it is a critical input for their creation.

-Crucially for antitrust enforcers, data is unlikely to constitute a barrier to entry, and even less likely to amount to an essential facility (Section III).
+Further, data is unlikely to constitute a barrier to entry, and even less likely to amount to an essential facility.
 As George Stigler famously argued, a barrier to entry is “[a] cost of producing that must be borne by a firm which seeks to enter an industry but is not borne by firms already in the industry.”
 There is no reason that the cost of obtaining data for a new entrant should be any higher than it was for an incumbent.
 In fact, the opposite will often turn out to be true.

-In short, we argue that the advent of data-enabled markets does not support the calls for a significant expansion of antitrust tools and antitrust enforcement being made in its name.
-Contrary to what has sometimes been claimed, data does not present unique (and uniquely large) anticompetitive risks.
+In short, the advent of data-enabled markets does not have implications that support the calls for a significant expansion of antitrust tools and antitrust enforcement being made.
 Data is not irrelevant, of course, but it is just one amongst a plethora of factors that enforcement authorities and courts should consider when they analyze firms’ behavior.